LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 Thymosin Beta-4 Angiogenesis Signaling Pathways

 Research in endothelial cell models has characterized Tβ4’s role in angiogenesis signaling.
 Studies using human umbilical vein endothelial cells (HUVECs) showed that Tβ4 activates the Akt/eNOS pathway, increasing nitric oxide production and endothelial tube formation.
-Matrigel plug assays in murine models demonstrated that Tβ4 administration influenced vascularization parameters.
+Matrigel plug assays in murine models demonstrated that Tβ4 exposure influenced vascularization parameters.
 The mechanism involves interaction with PINCH-1 and integrin-linked kinase (ILK) signaling complexes.

 Smart N et al. “Thymosin beta4 induces adult epicardial progenitor mobilization and neovascularization.”
 Nature.
 2007.
 PubMed